Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in Mathematics

-However, there are alternative approaches known as constructive mathematics, of which the most prominent is intuitionism.
-Therein, mathematical entities are not given at once, but rather are processes in development (digits get \textit{created} continuously, one after the other).
-This provides mathematics with a concept of passage of time (and it would be only at infinite time -- at the end of time, so to say -- that the mathematical entities, such as real numbers, are completed into the ones defined by classical mathematics).
 The initiator of intuitionism, L.E.J.
-Brouwer, envisioned a $\vir$creative subject", i.e., an idealized mind or mathematician, who is responsible for this progressive process of creation in time of, for instance, the digits of an uncomputable real numbers.
+Brouwer, envisioned intuitionistic mathematics as \vir having its origin in the perception of a move of time" \cite{brouwer1981brouwer}.
+However, for him mathematics was the activity of the mind of a $\vir$creative subject", i.e., an idealized mind or mathematician, who is responsible for this progressive process of creation in time of, for instance, the digits of an uncomputable real numbers \cite{brouwer1981brouwer}.
+Note that, for Brouwer, time is merely internal, i.e., it is not physical time at all -- neither geometric nor creative in the sense discussed here (see \cite{bentzen2024brouwer}).
 Several authors, however, have distanced themselves from this controversial concept of a creative \textit{subject}.
-In particular, one of us (N.G.) has put forward the idea that the digits of a typical real number are generated by a \textit{true random number generator},\footnote{ More precisely, it is not necessarily new digits that come into existence, but the new information reduces the indeterminacy of intuitionistic real numbers \cite{gilles}.} i.e., a natural process that is able to create a piece of new information by changing a fundamentally indeterminate bit into a determined one \cite{gisin2021indeterminism}.\footnote{For more works that relate constructive mathematics to physics, see \cite{gisin2020mathematical} and \cite{fletcher2002constructivist}.} This version of intuitionism could thus be labeled $\vir$objective" or $\vir$naturalistic" intuitionism.
-In this way, typical real numbers become a graspable concept directly linked to creative time, that is, to the change from the indeterminate to the determinate.
+In particular, one of us (N.G.) has put forward the idea that the digits of a typical real number are generated by a \textit{\vir natural" random number generator} (see also footnote \ref{newInfo}), i.e., a natural process -- as opposed to the action of an agent -- that creates new information in the world by changing a fundamentally indeterminate bit into a determinate one \cite{gisin2021intuitionism}.\footnote{For more works that relate constructive mathematics to physics, see \cite{gisin2020mathematical} and \cite{fletcher2002constructivist}.} This version of intuitionism, which departs from the standard view (see e.g., \cite{posy2020mathematical, van2006brouwer}), could thus be labeled $\vir$objective" or $\vir$naturalistic" intuitionism, as characterized in \cite{bentzen2025naturalistic}.
+In this way, typical real numbers become a graspable concept directly linked to creative time, that is, to the change from the indeterminate to the determinate happening in natural phenomena.
 Hence, naturalistic intuitionism, is a tensed mathematical language.